Wakizashi: By samurai

-The wakizashi was used as a backup or auxiliary sword; it was also used for close quarters fighting, to behead a defeated opponent and sometimes to commit seppuku.
+The wakizashi was used as a backup or auxiliary sword; it was also used for close quarters fighting, to behead a defeated opponent and sometimes to perform seppuku.

 The wakizashi was one of several short swords available for use by samurai including the yoroi tōshi, and the chisa-katana.

 During the Edo period, the Tokugawa shogunate required samurai to wear Katana and shorter swords in pairs.
 These short swords were wakizashi and tanto, and wakizashi were mainly selected.

 The wakizashi being worn together with the katana was the official sign that the wearer was a samurai.
 When worn together, the pair of swords were called daishō, which translates literally as "big-little".
 Only samurai could wear the daishō: it represented their social power and personal honour.

 Kanzan Satō, in his book titled The Japanese Sword, notes that there did not seem to be any particular need for the wakizashi and suggests that the wakizashi may have become more popular than the tantō because it was more suited for indoor fighting.
 He mentions the custom of leaving the katana at the door of a castle or palace when entering, while continuing to wear the wakizashi inside.

 By civilians

 During the Edo period, commoners were allowed to wear one legal-length ko-wakizashi, which made it popular for the general public to wear wakizashi.
 This was common when traveling because of the risk of encountering bandits.

+During a speech at Hibiya Public Hall in Tokyo on 12 October 1960, Inejiro Asanuma, the chairman of the Japan Socialist Party, was assassinated by 17 year old Otoya Yamaguchi, who used a wakizashi.